-There are 121 standards in the Human Application sector.
-Standards covered at this visit are listed in Appendix 3.
-Any standards that were not applicable to the establishment have been deleted from this table.
-Any standards that were applicable, but were not covered during the visit, have been highlighted in grey.
+Standards covered at this assessment are listed in Appendix 3.
+Any standards that were not applicable to the proposed establishment have been deleted from this table.
+Any standards that were applicable, but were not covered during the assessment, have been highlighted in grey.